Traditional Track, B.S.N.

 4

-BIO Requirements are the BIO 2401 Human Anatomy and Physiology of Motion and Innervation, BIO 2402 Human Anatomy and Physiology of Metabolism and Processing, and BIO 1302 Introductory Microbiology/BIO 1102 Introductory Microbiology Laboratory courses.
+BIO Requirements are the BIO 2401 Human Anatomy and Physiology of Motion and Innervation or HED 2420 Human Anatomy for Healthcare Professionals, BIO 2402 Human Anatomy and Physiology of Metabolism and Processing or HED 2421 Human Physiology for Healthcare Professionals, and BIO 2302 Introductory Microbiology/BIO 2102 Introductory Microbiology Laboratory courses.
 These will be assigned by your advisor to ensure all students are able to complete the sequence in a timely fashion.
-If students do not register as assigned, they may be dropped from the courses and placed into the assigned course that may not be the original class day or time.
+If students do not register as assigned, they may be dropped from the courses and placed into the assigned course that may not be the original day or time.

 5